WSMorrison/The_Dangerous_Maze/README.md

 - A requirements.txt file was made to give Heroku the dependencies required by the program.
 This was done by issuing the command "pip3 freeze > requirements.txt" in the Gitpod terminal.
 - In the Heroku dashboard, a new app was created.
 - In the new app's page, the settings tab was selected, and the following settings were set:
-    - A config var was set as CREDS for the key field, and the creds.json file contents copied and pasted into the value field.
+    - A config var was set as CREDS for the key field, and the creds.json file contents were copied from GitHub and pasted into the value field on Heroku.
     - A config var was set as PORT for the key field, and 8000 for the value field.
     - heroku/python Buildpack was added to the required buildpacks.
     - heroku/nodejs Buildpack was added to the required buildpacks.
 The buildpacks must be set in this order.